KittyGiraudel/sass-guidelines/index.md

 # Extend

 The `@extend` directive has to be one of the features that made Sass so popular a couple of years ago.
-As a reminder, it makes it possible to tell Sass to style an element A exactly like an element B. Needless to say this can end up being a valuable ally when writing modular CSS.
+As a reminder, it makes it possible to tell Sass to style an element A exactly as though it also matched selector B. Needless to say this can end up being a valuable ally when writing modular CSS.

 However I feel like I must warn you against this feature.
 As clever as it is, `@extend` still is a tricky concept that might do more harm than good, especially when poorly used.
 The thing is, when extending a selector, you have little to no way to answer these questions without having an in-depth knowledge of the whole codebase: